akosijose/akosijose/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Engineering at Eulogio "AMANG" Rodriguez Institute of Science and Technology
-- 🌱 &nbsp; Learning more about Web Application(MERN), Cloud Architecture and Systems Design.
+- 🌱 &nbsp; Learning more about Web Development, Cloud Architecture and Systems Design.

 <h3> 🛠 &nbsp;Tech Stack</h3>